Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Methodology

 \subsubsection{SSDC}

-SSDC implements a high-order entropy-stable discontinuous collocated Galerkin method for the compressible Navier--Stokes equations~\cite{parsani2021ssdc}.
+SSDC implements a high-order entropy-stable discontinuous collocated Galerkin method for the compressible Navier--Stokes equations~\cite{parsani2021ssdc} with support for heterogeneous computer architectures.
 The SSDC framework is built on top of the highly scalable Portable and Extensible Toolkit for Scientific Computing (PETSc) \cite{petsc-user-ref}, its mesh topology abstraction (DMPlex), and its scalable differential–algebraic equation solver components.
 The spatial discretization features $hp$-adaptive capabilities on unstructured quadrilateral/hexahedral meshes.
 Support for nonconforming meshes relies on the p4est software library \cite{BursteddeWilcoxGhattas11} and its bridge to PETSc's DMPlex.
 Triangle/tetrahedral meshes are converted on the fly into quadrilateral/hexahedral elements; uniform and non-uniform mesh refinement algorithms are also available.
-The collocation nodes inside each element are distributed according to the Gauss--Legendre--Lobatto quadrature points.
-The solver has demonstrated good strong parallel scaling up to at least 700\,000 CPU cores on Shaheen III supercomputer hosted at KAUST.
+The collocation nodes inside each element are distributed according to the Gauss--Lobatto--Legendre quadrature points.
+The solver has demonstrated excellent strong parallel scaling up to 864\,000 CPU cores and thousands of GPUs on the Shaheen III supercomputer hosted at KAUST.
 The time integration is explicit and performed using the Runge--Kutta scheme of Bogacki--Shampine \cite{bogacki1989rungekutta} of order three with four stages with the first-same-as-last property.
 This Runge--Kutta scheme has an embedded second-order method used to implement adaptive step size.